When to Hang Trail Cameras: Summer Buck Inventory Guide

 Staging edges

 Cover-to-food transition lines — the shaded staging edge 30–70 yards inside cover from an evening food source — catch mature bucks that don't step into the open until last light.
 If your field cameras show a good buck only at full dark, back a camera into the staging cover and you'll often find him on his feet 30 minutes earlier.
+This matters more in late August than in July: as summer wears on, the oldest deer get later.

-03Camera setup best practices
+04Camera setup best practices

-• Height and angle: waist to chest height (roughly 3 feet), aimed slightly down, works for most sets.
+- Height and angle: waist to chest height (roughly 3 feet), aimed slightly down, works for most sets.
 On trails, angle the camera 45 degrees to the trail rather than perpendicular — a quartering deer stays in frame two or three times longer.

-• Face north.
+- Face north.
 A camera pointed south stares into the sun and hands you washed-out photos and false triggers at exactly the golden-hour windows you care about.
 North-facing avoids sunrise and sunset glare entirely; east or west if terrain forces it, but never due south.

-• Scent and pressure discipline.
+- Scent and pressure discipline.
 Treat camera checks like a hunt: gloves, rubber boots, midday entries, and route your approach so you're not walking through bedding.
 Mature bucks tolerate a camera; they don't tolerate repeated human intrusion at their food source.

-• Check cadence: for standard SD-card cameras, every 2–3 weeks is the sweet spot — frequent enough to catch a battery or card failure, rare enough to keep pressure low.
+- Check cadence: for standard SD-card cameras, every 2–3 weeks is the sweet spot — frequent enough to catch a battery or card failure, rare enough to keep pressure low.
 Cell cameras remove the intrusion cost entirely, but plenty of hunters run SD cards by choice: no monthly transmission subscription, no dependence on cell coverage, and the properties where big deer live are often the ones without a bar of signal anyway.

-04Building the buck inventory
+05Building the buck inventory

 Photos aren't an inventory.
 The inventory is the list you build from them.

-2. Name and log them.
+- Name and log them.
 Give each recognizable buck a name and a running log: which cameras, what times, what wind.
 Three photos of "Splitter" at the bean field corner between 7:40 and 8:10 p.m. is a pattern; a pile of unsorted photos is trivia.

 However you sort — app, spreadsheet, or folder per buck — the discipline is the same: individual bucks, dated sightings, locations.
 That's an inventory.

-05From summer inventory to season
+06From summer inventory to season

 The payoff comes in October and November.
 A summer inventory tells you which target bucks live on the property, which cameras they favor, and what food they keyed on — the starting grid for early-season sits before patterns shift, and the watch list for when the rut scrambles everything.
-If you're planning around the rut, pair your inventory with our state-by-state 2026 rut predictions to time the weeks when those July bucks start moving in daylight again.
+If you're planning around the rut, pair your inventory with our state-by-state 2026 rut predictions to time the weeks when those summer bucks start moving in daylight again.

 Put it to work this season.